amazon-connect/amazon-connect-salesforce-cti/classic/02 Installation/01 Installing the Amazon Connect CTI Adapter for Salesforce Package.md

 <img src="../media/image37.png" />

-If a CCP version 1 user interface is desired, remove the '?ccpVersion=2" from the CTI Adapter URL.
+Replace the **CTI Adapter URL** with the AC Lightning Adapter visualforce page url you copied in the previous section.
+If you wish to specify your version of the ccp user interface, add "?ccpVersion=x", where x is the version of the ccp (either 1 or 2).
 Click on the Save button.

 Click on the "Manage Call Center Users" button at the bottom of the page.